 - The Haufbrau Haus is a casual German beer garden, complete with long family-style tables and sassy servers.
 We ordered a delicious and slightly sour wheat beer (weissbier) and a heavenly apple strudel generously covered with schlag (which means whipped cream, and also can we start a petition to re-name whipped cream everywhere to this far superior word??)
 Website.

 - Beck’s Beer is brewed in Bremen!
-You can visit the Beck’s factory to see how this classic is made.
-More information here.
+You can visit the Beck’s factory to see how this classic is made on a Beck’s brewery tour!

 - Stop at Schüttinger on the Böttcherstraße to try their classic German beer, pretzels, and other German food staples.
 Website.